Social Security Number vs. International Tax Identification Number

 The Fellowship Program Office at CfA will assist you, if needed, to ensure the information you report on your income tax return is accurate.
-Please contact Christine Crowley, Fellowship Program Coordinator, if you need further assistance at 617-495-7103.
+Please contact the Fellowship Program Coordinator if you need further assistance at 617-495-7103.

 Federal: IRS 1040 or 1040NR forms are due by June 15th.